armakuni/mlops-workshop/exercises/1/README.md

 Here's a summary of what we will cover:
 - write a data processing script
 - write a model training script
-- implement code in the Flask app to use the model and get the tests passing - note that the smoke test will fail so don't worry about that
+- implement code in the Flask app to use the model and get the tests passing
 - Write a CI script (GitHub Action) that:
     - runs the data prep script
     - runs the model training script